LamphiUSC/599ProjectWork/Assignment1/ReadMe.txt

 19)AggregateRuralData.py
 -- Sums up all UFO sightings in rural areas per year.
 Using this output we calculate percentage of UFO sightings in rural areas.

+20)mergeAirportData.py
+-- This script merges the UFO sighting data with the Airport data.

+21)ConvertPickleToTSV.py
+-- This script converts pickle file,json to TSV file.